-Linzey S. Corridon is a Vanier Canada Scholar, educator, and writer.
+Linzey S. Corridon is a poet and nonfiction writer, a Vanier Canada Scholar, and an educator.
 Born and raised in the Caribbean multi-island nation of St. Vincent and the Grenadines, he now resides in Canada.

 Exulansis